Dewy Skin vs. Oily Skin: How to Know the Difference

 How to Get Dewy Skin

 The are clarity, brightness, smoothness, and hydration.
-If you want to achieve dewy skin, practice a skincare routine aimed at deep-cleansing the pores to promote clear, acne-free skin.
+If you want to achieve dewy skin, aimed at deep-cleansing the pores to promote clear, acne-free skin.
 Choose a cleanser suitable for your skin type — you can achieve a dewy glow even if your skin is naturally oily or dry.
 It’s just a matter of sticking to a routine.

 Finally, hydrate your skin every step of the way.
 If you have oily skin, choose an oil-free moisturizer, like POND'S Orange Nectar Jelly Moisturizer, that won’t clog your pores.
 This gel formula has 100% natural-origin orange nectar.
 It brightens your skin while delivering intense moisture deep in the pores.
 It’s also alcohol-free, so you don’t have to worry about irritation.

 Anyone can achieve dewy skin with the proper skincare routine.
 Yes, even if you have naturally oily skin.
 You can still go from slick to glowing with the right products that promote hydration minus the oil.
 If you want dewy skin, try the steps and products above.
+You could also take it a notch further and go for .
 Make sure to focus on clarity, exfoliation, and hydration.